sharissis-brei/cascade-assets/README.md

 # Cascade Assets

 This repository consists of sample HTML that Cascade Server generates for www.chapman.edu.
 It contains the build system for stylesheets, javascripts, and images that we use on www.chapman.edu.
-Use this repository to develop for www.chapman.edu locally, then copy your HTML changes and asset files into Cascade Server when they are ready.
+Use this repository to develop for www.chapman.edu locally, then deploy your HTML changes and asset files to the Cascade Server when they are ready.

 ## Setup